EN

 Analysis and synthesis of the insights that are brought together in Creativity: Revealing the Truth about Human Nature identify our underlying, but unnoticed and unsuspected predicament — Global Creativity Crisis:

-• This is the inability of the vast majority of people to realize their innate potentialities — inability to discover, to develop, and to engage one's natural abilities in significant and beneficial functions — and, resultantly, a global epidemic of meaninglessness of which many psychological, social, economic, political, and ecological crises are the symptoms, or facets.
+• This is the inability of the vast majority of people to realize their innate potentialities — inability to discover, to develop, and to engage one's natural abilities in significant and beneficial functions; and, resultantly, the global epidemic of meaninglessness of which many psychological, social, economic, political, and ecological crises are the symptoms, or facets.

 4. Higher-Order Human Needs that Clamor for Fulfillment